 Can you get chlamydia from oral sex?

-Yes, chlamydia can be transmitted to the throat through oral sex.
+Yes, a Chlamydia trachomatis infection can be transmitted to the throat through oral sex.
 Oral chlamydia isn't as common as genital chlamydia, but it's still important to be aware of.
 People with oral chlamydia often don't experience any symptoms, or they might just have a sore throat.
-You can prevent oral chlamydia by using a condom or dental dam during oral sex — that’s what flavored condoms are for!
+You can prevent oral chlamydia by using a condom or dental dam during oral sex.

 How to treat chlamydia